aws-samples/amazon-mq-migration-from-ibm-mq/step-6.md

 1. ### Deploy the Amazon MQ producer container

     In this section we will deploy a camel conatiner which will trigger a message sender with several threads sending messages at the same time.
 The number of threads can be controlled by a trigger file which is present under sample-with-amq-producer/src/main/resources/trigger.json.
-The json file has settings which indicate the min message size, max message size, no of threads, the duration in mins to run the producer.
+The json file has settings which indicate the min message size,max message size, no of threads, the duration in mins to run the producer.
 It also has the credentials and url to connect to the broker.

     The test tool is based on the JmsTools utility.
 More information can be found [here](https://github.com/mithun008/JmsTools).

-    We will first create a set a Amazon MQ consumer ECS service which will have several receiver
+    We will first create a set a Amazon MQ producer ECS service which will have several producer threads.
+The producer is initiated by sending a trigger message to a notify topic.

     Create a S3 bucket to upload the code package that will be used to run the producers.
 It also requires a new ECR repository to host the docker container for producer.